int128/kubectl-external-forward/README.md

 ### Use case: run application on laptop using remote database

 You can run your application on the local machine using the remote database.

-For example, in our organization, everyday we copy the production database into another one for development.
+For example, in our organization, we everyday copy the production database into another one for development (via a snapshot of Amazon Aurora).
 It is useful for testing user experience using the production database.
+We cannot access our databases directly because they are in the private network for security reason.

+Here is a diagram how we access the development database via the cluster.

 ![diagram](docs/diagram.svg)